 The Middlebury Institute of International Studies at Monterey educates professionals to advance understanding, promote peace, and drive change in pursuit of a more just world.
 Graduates have meaningful careers in international affairs, international security, trade and diplomacy, environmental policy.
 The Middlebury Institute offers $10,000 scholarships, or tuition reduction to alumni of the Gilman Program to attend any of its master’s degree programs.

-The Hopkins-Nanjing Center for Chinese and American Studies (HNC) announces a U.S.-China Exchange Scholars Fellowship for all alumni of U.S. government-sponsored language programs including Gilman Alumni who completed a Chinese language study program that includes a minimum of 8 weeks of study in China.
-The fellowship amount is $10,000 and may be renewable based on merit.
-Please review the HNC Exchange Scholars Fellowship Flyer and visit the Hopkins-Nanjing Center to learn more about the U.S.-China Exchange Scholars Fellowship!
+The Hopkins-Nanjing Center for Chinese and American Studies (HNC) announces a U.S.-China Exchange Scholarship for all alumni of U.S. government-sponsored language programs including Gilman Alumni who completed a Chinese language study program that includes a minimum of 8 weeks of study in China.
+The scholarship amount is $10,000 and may be renewable based on merit.
+Please review the US-China Exchange Scholarship Flyer and visit the Hopkins-Nanjing Center to learn more about the U.S.-China Exchange Scholarship!
 (HNC is an educational collaboration between the Johns Hopkins University and Nanjing University, it is located on the downtown campus of Nanjing University.
 U.S. students at HNC take most of their courses in Chinese taught by Chinese faculty.)

 The Thunderbird School of Global Management at Arizona State University offers Gilman Alumni a scholarship worth up to 40% of degree program tuition, if accepted for admission into a graduate on-campus program.
 To be eligible for this scholarship, you must meet the admissions requirements for your degree program of choice, and you must complete your Gilman study abroad program by the time of enrollment at Thunderbird.
 When applying to Thunderbird, indicate your affiliation with Gilman when prompted on the online application.